 The Brief

-This project was a full team effort, from set building and styling to perfect photography and retouching.
-Our aim was to deliver images that not only look great but also connect emotionally with customers.
-This brief required both sharp ecommerce photography for their online shop and atmospheric lifestyle imagery for their social media and website content.
+This project was a full team effort, from set building and styling to photography and retouching.
+Our aim was to deliver images that not only look great but show engaging personalities.
+This brief required both sharp ecommerce photography for their online shop and warm lifestyle imagery for their social media and website content.

 Representing Brand Values

-Help for Heroes operates with a purposeful mission: to support the Armed Forces community and their families through comprehensive services and fundraising initiatives.
+Help for Heroes operates with a purposeful mission to support the Armed Forces community and their families through fundraising initiatives.
 Their ecommerce site is one of the many ways people can show their support, making every purchase a way to give back.

 A Morning In The Studio

-The first half of the shoot focused on ecommerce photography, centred around a clean studio set with a light grey backdrop to keep attention squarely on the garments.
+The first half of the shoot concentrated on ecommerce photography with a clean studio set with a light grey backdrop to keep attention on the garments.
 Our lead photographer Paul worked with models Zara Phillips and Phillip Barden from Face Model Agency for the shoot.

 The models were styled in everyday jeans to keep the casual look consistent across different tops and accessories.
-Our approach to ecommerce photography for Help for Heroes followed a consistent style:
+Our approach to ecommerce photography for Help for Heroes followed a consistent style with model shots captured in both 3:4 ratio and square formats, providing consistency across the website and allowing the option for them to be used on social media.

 Flat Lay Shots